-V6 It was because of their "reception" (Gr dechomai) of the Word (which means to receive in a respectful obedient and favorable way) that they became followers.
+1ST-1:6 And ye became followers of us, and of the Lord, having received the word in much affliction, with joy of the Holy Ghost.
+It was because of their "reception" (Gr dechomai) of the Word (which means to receive in a respectful obedient and favorable way) that they became followers.
 They received the Word (the gospel) despite opposition and persecution.
 Remember, unbelieving Jews had opposed Paul and aroused some of the city troublemakers against him.
 The persecution became so threatening that Paul had been forced to flee the city.
 However, his absence did not stop the persecution.
-In fact, it seems that the attack upon the church and its young believers become even more fierce.
+In fact, it seems that the attack upon the church and its young believers became even fiercer.
 The Jews had convinced some of the Gentile citizens-some countryman of the believers-to join them in trying to stop the gospel and destroy the church.
 But Paul says the gospel still bore fruit and the Holy Spirit rewarded the believers' commitment to Christ.
 One fact is important: the believers became followers of Paul and Christ.
-The word "follow" (mimetai) means to imitate.
+The word "follow" (mimetal) means to Imitate.
 A. T. Robertson says:

-'It is a daring thing to expect people to 'imitate' the preacher, but Paul adds 'and of the Lord,' for he only expected or desired 'imitation' as he himself imitated the Lord Jesus, as he expressly says in 1Corth.11;1.
+"It is a daring thing to expect people to 'imitate' the preacher, but Paul adds 'and of the Lord, 'for he only expected or desired imitation' as he himself imitated the Lord Jesus, as he expressly says in 1Corth.11;1.
 The peril of it all is that people so easily and so readily imitate the preacher when he does not imitate the Lord."